larrylawl/old-personal-webpage/_posts/articles/2019-12-26-eigenvectors-and-eigenvalues.md

 Solving for the determinant of the coefficient matrix gives us our eigenvalues.

 With the eigenvalues, we can proceed to solve for eigenvectors.
-Concrete steps can be found [here](https://www.scss.tcd.ie/Rozenn.Dahyot/CS1BA1/SolutionEigen.pdf).

 ## Eigenbasis
 An eigenbasis is a **set of basis vectors wherein every vector is an eigenvector**.